Seasonal

 For the quark creme

 For the apple layer, peel and core 4-5 apples, depending on their size, and cut into small pieces.
-Place the butter, sugar, vanilla sugar and cinnamon (or pumpkin spice) in a sufficiently large pan and simmer briefly without stirring.
+Put butter, sugar, vanilla sugar and cinnamon (or pumpkin spice) in a sufficiently large pan and simmer briefly without stirring.
 When the sugar has caramelised, add the apple pieces and apple juice.
 Simmer for a few minutes until the apple pieces are soft.
-Stir again and again.
+Keep stirring.
 Remove the apple pieces from the pan with a sieve scoop and place in a bowl.

 Allow the caramel sauce to reduce for approx. 5 minutes until the mixture thickens.
 Now add the pre-cooked apples again and simmer for 2-3 minutes.
 Set the pan aside and leave to cool.
-For the cream, cut the vanilla pod in half and scrape out the seeds.
-Mix together the mascarpone, quark, sugar and the seeds from the vanilla pod.
+For the cream, cut the vanilla pod in half and scrape out the pulp.
+Mix together the mascarpone, quark, sugar and the pulp from the vanilla pod.

-To layer the dessert, alternate the caramelised apples, biscuit and vanilla mascarpone cream in the desired dish.
-250ml glasses are ideal for this, as the dessert is quite filling.
+To layer the dessert, alternate the caramelised apples, biscuit and vanilla mascarpone cream in the desired dish (e.g. 250ml glasses).
 It tastes delicious with a slightly warm apple layer or chilled and well infused the next day.
 If it lasts that long 😉

 The apple-solutely best time for baking has come ->